nomic-ai/deepscatter/README.md

 Jitter is a little overloaded with features right now, but some are quite fun.

+jitter method is set on 'method' key of the 'jitter_radius' field.
+Possible values are:
+1. `circle`
+2. `spiral`
+3. `time`
+4. `normal`

 # Principles

 1. This is a 2d library.
+No fake 3d.
 2. The central zoom state is handled by d3-zoom.
 3. That zoom state can be used to render to webgl.
 Don't know webgl?
 You should be able to use the zoom state to draw to canvas or svg layers using the